subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ w_{ij}\leftarrow w_{ij} + \eta\beta({\overline pp}_{ij} - {\overline pn}_{ij}) $$

 The first term ${\overline pp}_{ij}$ can be simplified by noting that once the visible units are clamped, the equilibrium value of the hidden units can be computed in a single pass due to the idependence property noted above.
-Let us denote the resulting correlation by $< v_i h_j >_0$.
+Let us denote the resulting correlation by $[v_i h_j]_0$.

-In order to obtain the second term ${\overline pn}_{ij}$ we can carry out the following procedure:
+In order to obtain the second term ${\overline pn}_{ij}$ term we can carry out the following procedure:

 - Starting with the a data vector on the visible units, update all the hidden units in parallel.
 - Update all the visible units in parallel to get a 'reconstruction' of the original data.
 - Update all the hidden units again.
-- ...

 Denoting the correlation after $k$ cycles of this procedure as $< v_i h_j >_k$, the weight update equation can be written as